basetenlabs/truss/CONTRIBUTING.md

 To learn about Truss see the [official documentation](https://truss.baseten.co).

 Contributions to documentation are very welcome!
 Simply edit the appropriate markdown files in the `docs/` folder and make a pull request.
-For larger changes, tutorials, or any questions please contact [philip.kiely@baseten.co](mailto:philip.kiely@baseten.co)
+For larger changes, tutorials, or any questions please contact [team@trussml.com](mailto:team@trussml.com).